merv1n34k/sgffp/README.md

 SnapGene File Format Parser (SGFFP for short) is a reverse-engineered parser for SnapGene DNA, RNA, and protein file formats.

-> [!Important] HELP WANTED
+> [!Important]
-> I have tried to decode as many different SnapGene blocks as I can, but surely something must be missing.
-This is why I ask you to check your SnapGene file with `uv run sff check <your_snapgene_file>` to see which blocks your file has.
-If you have a new, unknown block type it will notify you with `New block detected!` Please open an issue and, if possible, either attach your file or dump the output of the block with the `--examine/-e` flag, i.e. `uv run sff check <your_snapgene_file> -e 1> block.dump`.
+> Hey!
+I have tried to decode as many different SnapGene blocks as I can, but surely something must be missing.
+This is why I ask you to check your SnapGene file(s) with `uv run sff check <your_snapgene_file>` to see which blocks your file has.
+If you have a new, unknown block type it will notify you with `[NEW] flag` Please open an issue and, if possible, either attach your file or dump the output of the block with the `--examine/-e` flag, i.e. `uv run sff check <your_snapgene_file> -e 1> block.dump`.
 Let's make parsing SnapGene files better together!

 Currently the parser partially does its job, producing a JSON dictionary as the result, as well as a minimalistic writer.